omnomrose/landing-page/README.md

 ## Description

-A 3D landing page for Haven, a pet adoption/donation web platform made using Spline and Tailwind.
+A 3D landing page for Haven, a pet adoption/donation web platform made using Spline and Typescript.

 ## Dependencies/Installations